USFWS/secas/organizations-using-the-blueprint.md

 <figure class="image-right">
   <img src="{{ site.baseurl }}/images/BlueprintUserChart_8-20-24.png" alt="A pie chart showing usage of the Blueprint: Nonprofit: 28%, Partnership: 20%, State: 18%, Federal: 7%, Local: 7%, Private: 10%, Academic: 9%, Tribal: 1%"/>
-  <figcaption>Percent of unique organizations using the Blueprint by sector, as of August 2024.</figcaption>
+  <figcaption>Percent of unique organizations using the Blueprint by sector, as of December 2024.</figcaption>
 </figure>

 ### 34 state agencies